 Now, let's get to the hows of the system........

 It is a traditionally-held thought that in order to become a powwow, one must be taught by a Braucher/Powwow.
 It is an oral tradition, passed from one person to another; typically cross-gender.
 Historically, Powwow was passed down through families from father to son and so on, through the male line.
 Or it would be passed from mother to daughter and so on, through the female line.
 But to teach outside the blood line meant teaching cross-gender.
 In modern times, information is shared more freely, and so we have easier routes by which we can learn things.
-And so there are many powwowers out there in modern times who learned most of the practice on their own.
+There are many powwowers who learned most of the practice on their own.
 I was fortunate in that I had a happy blend of research, books, and real-world practitioners to guide me.
 However, as stated above, a majority of the charms I use were never taught to me by another person.

 A teacher like mine might be rare and difficult to find, so in the meantime I recommend you read as much as you can.
 Find websites, read articles, and get some books.
 Read the various points of view.
 This will give you a good foundation of knowledge to build upon, and the academic stuff is important to have as a foundation if you really want to gain a proper understanding of powwowing and its place in PA German society.

 "In the earlier ages, religion was closely interlocked with mysticism and magic.
 Today, in this country it is the religious people who believe the more strongly in the power of pow-wowing; and pow-wowing derives it's power from the Christian religion and the Bible.
 Both depend for their success upon faith and are in sympathy in many ways." -The Pow-Wow Book, A Monroe Aurand, 1929